ADA Section 508 in e-Learning: the Next Step towards a Better Education

 We have solved the challenge of making accessible graphics with draggable elements.
 To best manage the task, we have created a graphic library, where draggable points can be moved with arrow buttons, as well as with a mouse.
 After testing in a classroom, we received very positive feedback from the students.
 Now we are using this feature for all of the educational objectives to meet the most demanding accessibility criteria.
 Our product, called G2DGraph, is a great example of the successful culmination of modern design, scientific accuracy, and contemporary accessibility.
 Here we incorporated texture incorporated tooltips for clear identification of the selected point and its position.
 Learners can navigate easily via left, right, up, and down arrow keys, as well as zoom in/out/reset via ‘+’, ‘-‘, ‘home’ and left side navigation buttons.
 This provides an alternative for the students with motor skill disorders, to give them a better interaction experience with plotted data.

-The resources also support screen readers via special WAI-ARIA attributes of the graphed object.
+The resources external link also support screen readers via special WAI-ARIA attributes of the graphed object.
 This involves filtering items that are currently visible on a screen with the help of the data rendered on a graph in a tabular format.
 This feature facilitates quicker navigation and graph zooming for visually impaired students.
 For those who cannot access audio content, our team creates a set of subtitles and closed captions, describing speech and sounds.
 There is still plenty of content which is challenging to adapt.
 For example, a voice-over app would not be able to describe anything about the inactive part of the model.
 If, for instance, there are two interactive graphics on the screen, the student would miss out on the content.
 Moreover, the second one, although inactive, correlates to the changes made on the first one, therefore, the explanation to the student will be incomplete without a special effort.
 The challenge here is to create a set of text that will, first, accurately describe what is happening and, second, will be short enough to fit into the standard lengths of 250-500 symbols.
-At Competentum, we possess all the resources to complete tedious tasks such as these.
+At Competentum, we possess all the resources to complete external link tedious tasks such as these.

 The HTML5 platform is challenging for voice over features.
 Some of the vector objects may be confusing for a text-to-speech reader.
 That is why we are building tailored descriptive texts.
 We are using them mainly, but by no means exclusively, for formulas, which could indeed be misinterpreted or misread.
 The library of these texts helps us to make the process even more efficient.